 choose your glass

-- Traditional Moscow mules are served in a mule mug, which is a copper mug that holds anywhere from 16 – 20 ounces of liquid.
+- mule mugs – traditional Moscow mules are served in a mule mug, which is a copper mug that holds anywhere from 16 – 20 ounces of liquid.
 The reason for this is murky, but there seem to be ties to the invention of the Moscow mule and an excess of copper mugs in L.A. in the 1940’s.
 Really.
-I’m serious! 🤣 If there’s one thing you can count on America for, it’s a commitment to popular culture and celebrity!
+I’m serious! 🤣 If there’s one thing you can count on America for, it’s a commitment to popular culture, consumerism, and celebrity!

 garnish

-- Lime is the classic garnish of choice for mule cocktails, but I love using these homemade dried lime wheels because they add a bit more character.
+- lime wheels – lime is the classic garnish of choice for mule cocktails, but I love using these homemade dried lime wheels because they add a bit more character.

 ℹ️ troubleshooting tips

 - not enough ginger flavor – all ginger beers are not created equal.
 If you want the characteristic kick or gingery bite of flavor, check the labels of your ginger beer to make sure it includes real ginger.
 You should also be able to see the ginger inside the bottle or when you pour it into a glass.
-I love using Betty Buzz ginger beer because it’s got great ginger flavor without a ton of sugar.
-Fever tree makes a great ginger beer too, but make sure you choose the variety with real ginger, not “natural flavor.”
+Make sure you choose the variety with real ginger, not “natural flavor.”

 - too sweet – if your drink is too sweet, you can add in a few extra drops of saline solution to balance things out.